Edozie101/VirtualDesktop/README.md

 Show FPS and Info Dialog: / (Mac Only)
 Choose movies: Show info dialog with ‘/‘ then press 1 or 2 for regular or stereo movies, then navigate using arrow keys and enter to select a movie
 Adjust IPD for Rift stereo viewing: -/+ keys
+Razer Hydra: Calibrate by pressing the LT then RT buttons, after that use the thumbsticks to look around and walk forward

 Toggle Barrel Lens Distort: B
 Toggle Ground Layer: G